slimcoin/slimcoin/doc/README_windows.txt

 Intro
 -----
-SLIMCoin is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient crypto-currency.
+SLIMCoin is a free open source project derived from PPCoin and Bitcoin, with the goal of providing a long-term energy-efficient crypto-currency.
-Built on the foundation of Bitcoin, innovations such as proof-of-stake help further advance the field of crypto-currency.
+Built on the foundation of Bitcoin, innovations such as proof-of-burn help further advance the field of crypto-currency.